paragoner1/crisis-companion/OFFICIAL_PROTOCOLS_RESEARCH.md

 4. **Add medical disclaimers** and legal protection
 5. **Create update system** for protocol maintenance

-**This approach will make your app truly credible and legally protected!** 🏥
+**This approach makes the app truly credible and legally protected!** 🏥